 Discussion

 The results of this study validate the effectiveness of ChatPPG in addressing specific challenges in table tennis data analysis and interactive guidance.
 The fine-tuned model demonstrated high accuracy in responding to table tennis-specific queries, showcasing the ability of LoRA to adapt LLMs to specialized domains.
-Real-time performance metrics, with latency consistently under one second, confirmed the system capability to deliver actionable insights during fast-paced match scenarios.
+Real-time performance metrics, with latency consistently under one second, confirmed the system's capability to deliver actionable insights during fast-paced match scenarios.
 This is particularly critical in table tennis, where immediate feedback is essential for in-game adjustments and post-match training.

 Compared to traditional analysis methods focusing solely on generating match statistics or detecting rule violations, ChatPPG transforms these outputs into meaningful, actionable recommendations for coaches and players.
 ChatPPG bridges the gap between data collection and real-world application by combining statistical data with contextual understanding.
 For instance, its ability to provide drills to improve forehand consistency or recommend optimizing defensive positioning highlights its value as a real-time decision-making tool.
 Moreover, this study extends the application of LLMs beyond team-based sports, demonstrating their adaptability to high-speed individual sports like table tennis.